Sharing is caring!

 Amazon Handmade’s Costs

-Unfortunately, it is VERY costly to the seller to use Amazon Handmade.
+Unfortunately, it is costly to the seller to use Amazon Handmade.
 First of all, there is a $39.99 monthly fee you have to pay.

 And as if that weren’t bad enough, you also have to pay an additional 12% for each transaction.
 This will cut into your profit margins significantly.